-This year's winners will get their medals at a ceremony at the Scottish Parliament on October 17.
+This year's winners will receive their medals at a ceremony at the Scottish Parliament on October 17.

-In its 12th year, it will be the second time the ceremony has been held outside the US.
-Holyrood hosted the event in 2005.
+Now in its 12th year, it will be only the second time the ceremony has been held outside the United States.
+Holyrood first hosted the event in 2005.

-Sir Tom was knighted in 2005 for services to entrepreneurship and philanthropy.
+Sir Tom, a Scottish businessman, was knighted in 2005 for services to entrepreneurship and philanthropy.

-He has championed philanthropy in Europe, the trust said.
+A long-term advocate of "giving back," he has championed the cause of philanthropy in Europe, the trust said.

-The son of a shop owner, he started out selling sports shoes from the back of a van with a £5000 loan from his father, building the business into Europe's largest independent sports retailer and eventually selling it in 1998 for £290 million.
+The son of a shop owner, he started his first business selling sports shoes from the back of a van with a £5,000 loan from his father, building the business into Europe's largest independent sports retailer and eventually selling it in 1998 for £290 million.